When an outsourced software development process is better than in-house IT

 But the challenge is complex.
-Whether your focus is automation, legacy systems, supply chain efficiencies or customer experience, you’re operating in an environment which saw 7-10 counterparts cancel projects in 2018 with each business wasting £1 million in the process.
+Whether your focus is automation, legacy systems, supply chain efficiencies or customer experience, you’re operating in an environment which saw 7-10 counterparts cancel projects in 2018 with each business wasting £1 million in the process (The FinTech Times).

 Sourcing, assessing and selecting the right people to deliver technical change is rightly a preoccupation for many operational leaders.
 It’s one of the hardest decisions IT leaders will make in 2019.
 And when you’re bound by budget, regulation and often bureaucracy, it’s right to be risk-averse.

 In today’s dynamic talent ecosystem, you have many options.
 Build a team in-house, call in the contractors, outsource to onshore, nearshore or offshore suppliers, or choose a blended approach.
 Which leads to success?

 The truth is, all these resourcing options hold potential.

 The trick is, finding which works best for you.

 Focusing on an outsourced collaborative development process with an onshore supplier, here we weigh up the benefits against in-house IT.